 - Allow cookies to cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.
 Caramel will set after a couple hours.

 - Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.
 Store leftover caramel in the refrigerator for up to 2 weeks.
 You can make and shape the cookie dough and chill it in the refrigerator for up to 4 days, as noted in step 4.
 Baked and filled cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.

 - Apple Pie Spice: Do you have apple pie spice where you live?
-It’s pretty standard here in the US.
 If you don’t have access to store-bought apple pie spice, you can make your own with cinnamon, cardamom, and nutmeg.

-- Caramel Sauce: I reduced the salt in the salted caramel to 1/4 teaspoon so it’s a regular caramel, not salted.
-Don’t leave out the salt completely!
-You can, of course, keep as regular salted caramel too.
-I prefer the sweet version with this cookie and highly recommend you try it too.
+- Caramel Sauce: We reduce the salt in the salted caramel to 1/4 teaspoon so it’s a regular caramel, not salted.
+Don’t leave out the salt completely.
+You can, of course, keep as regular salted caramel instead.
+We prefer the sweet version with this cookie.